The Witch (2015 film): Plot

 That night, Caleb returns to the farm naked, delirious, and mysteriously ill.
 Katherine suggests that Caleb has fallen victim to witchcraft and prays for him.
 The next day, Caleb goes into violent convulsions and vomits a whole apple, before passionately proclaiming his love for Christ and dying peacefully.
 The twins accuse Thomasin of practicing witchcraft, but she in turn accuses the two of them for their supposed conversations with Black Phillip and confronts their father on his intentions to send her away.
 Angered by his children's behavior, William locks them all in the goat house.

-In the middle of the night, the twins and Thomasin awake to find the witch, appearing as a naked old woman, drinking the blood of a nanny goat; she turns towards them and laughs, before attacking the twins offscreen as Thomasin watches in terror.
+In the middle of the night, the twins and Thomasin awake to find the witch, appearing as a naked old woman, drinking the blood of a nanny goat.
+She turns towards them and laughs, then attacks the twins offscreen as Thomasin watches in terror.
 In the house, Katherine has a hallucinatory vision in which Caleb and Samuel have returned.
 She takes Samuel and nurses him; in reality, she has exposed her breasts to a raven, which proceeds to peck away at her body.
 At dawn, William finds the goat stable destroyed, the goats eviscerated, the twins missing, and an unconscious Thomasin with bloodied hands.
 As she stirs, Black Phillip gores and kills him.
 An unhinged Katherine blames Thomasin for everything that has happened and tries to strangle her, forcing Thomasin to tearfully kill her mother in self-defense with a billhook.

 Now alone, Thomasin enters the goat house and urges Black Phillip to speak to her.
 The goat responds in a human voice and offers her the life she desires.
-When she accepts, he materializes into a handsome, black-clad man, tells her to remove her clothes, and sign her name in a book.
-Thomasin, accompanied by Black Phillip in his goat form, then enters the forest nude, where she finds a coven holding a Witches' Sabbath around a bonfire.
+When she accepts, he materializes into a handsome, black-clad man, tells her to remove her clothes, and guides her hand to sign her name in a book.
+Accompanied by Black Phillip in his goat form, a naked Thomasin enters the forest where she finds a coven of naked witches holding a Witches' Sabbath around a bonfire.
 The witches begin to levitate.
 Thomasin joins them, laughing hysterically as she ascends above the trees.